Iraneus/betamedneed/about.md

 Give users the opportunity to have more choices with quality options and affordable costs.

-Ensure users get what they need from certified professionals and verified vendors using specialized and dedicated teams.
+Ensure users get what they need from certified professionals and verified vendors using specialized teams.

 Extend medical research and technological advancements in communities.